Tel: 01455 633016 (Office)

 Lakeside has few rules.
 Indeed, all it asks is that groundbait is used in moderation, that anglers use barbless hooks and use unhooking mats for the larger fish.
 Keepnets are no longer allowed except in matches.
 All anglers must have a valid Environment Agency rod licence available for inspection.

-The fishery is open from 6.00am until 6.00pm for day ticket angling and night fishing is allowed from 6.00pm until 6.00am by prior arrangement with the on-site bailiff who can be contacted direct on 07808 562095.
+The fishery is open from 6.00am until 6.00pm for day ticket angling and night fishing is allowed from 6.00pm until 6.00am by prior arrangement with and at the discretion of the on-site bailiff who can be contacted direct on 07808 562095.
 Disabled anglers may park their vehicles behind their peg if they display a blue badge.

-In addition to day and night tickets, which must be obtained from the cabin before fishing, Lakeside offers an annual membership at £190.00 for adults (first year only) and £125.00 for OAPs, Juniors under 14 and the disabled.
+In addition to day and night tickets, which must be obtained from the cabin before fishing, Lakeside offers an annual membership at £190.00 for adults (first year only) and £125.00 for OAPs aged 65 and over, Juniors under 14 and the disabled.

 Membership runs for 12 months from the date of issue and in the case of adult members can be paid for by either in total or by four monthly instalments of £50.00 making a total of £200.00.
 Please contact the fishery for details.